nucypher/ethindia-2018/README.md

 * NuFHE - a GPU-accelerated fully homomorphic encryption library https://nucypher.dev/nufhe

 ### Discord and IRL Help
-If you need support with your hack or simply want to jam on some ideas, we'll be around all week at ETHBerlin and Dappcon or use Discord.
+If you need support with your hack or simply want to jam on some ideas, we'll be around all week at ETHWaterloo or use Discord.
 Jump in #hackathons and start asking away https://discord.gg/7rmXa3S

 ### NuCypher Forum
 A forum where we post and discuss NuCypher technical issues and other ongoing updates and changes. https://forum.nucypher.com